-Overall, I think its a great drink for hangover despite the high caffeine content as it is quite rare to find a whole bunch of ingredients that help with hangovers in a single energy drink.
+Overall, I think it’s a great drink for hangovers despite the high caffeine content as it is quite rare to find a whole bunch of ingredients that help with hangovers in a single energy drink.

 REIZE also contains taurine and vitamin B which also help in reducing hangover effects.
 Taurine prevents the swelling of the liver whilst vitamin B could ease the muscle pain from the night before and leaves you feeling more refreshed.

-REIZE also contains ginseng extract which helps to reduce hangover symptoms.
-Furthermore, ginseng extract will help to metabolize alcohol faster.
+REIZE is infused with ginseng extract which helps to reduce hangover symptoms.
+Furthermore, ginseng extract will help to metabolise alcohol faster.

 At around $1 per drink, REIZE is affordable and super convenient.
-Speaking of convenient, you can keep a couple of sachets in your pocket to mix with drinks while you're out.
-But, that's deserving of another article on another day!
+Speaking of convenience, you can keep a couple of sachets in your pocket to mix with drinks while you’re out.

 Give REIZE a try today and you might just find that it quickly becomes your drinking AND hangover energy drink of choice.